perl-cldr/perl-cldr-doc/README.md

 * [CLDR libraries for Perl](perl-libraries.md)
 * [CLDR libraries for other languages](other-libraries.md)

+© 2013–2014 Nick Patch

+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 Unicode is a registered trademark of Unicode, Inc., in the United States and other countries.